Date Last Updated:6/19/2012

 Such temporary disconnections and suspensions should be imposed only until such time as the precipitating problem has been redressed.
 When a principal user who is a faculty or staff member cannot be notified prior to this action or is unresponsive or uncooperative, every reasonable effort will be made to communicate with (in ascending order): the affected department chair or head, the affected dean or vice president, or the CIO.
 In such an event, the parties who would normally be consulted should be notified of the disconnection or suspension as soon as possible after the action is taken.

 Principal users are strongly encouraged to seek the advice of an IT support professional before reconnecting a previously disconnected or suspended device.
 If such a device is reconnected to the network and has not been secured, further action may be necessary to ensure that the device is properly secured.

-This policy applies to the entire University data communication network regardless of its medium and/or form, and to all those who handle University information (faculty, staff, students, third party contractors, and any others).
-This policy supersedes previous network policies: Open Port Policy, Policy on Network Port Access and ResNet Port Access.
+This policy applies to the entire university data communication network regardless of its medium or form, and to all those who handle university information (faculty, staff, students, third party contractors, and any others).
+This policy supersedes previous network policies: Open Port Policy, Policy on Network Port Access, and ResNet Port Access.

 For the purposes of this policy, a device is considered compromised once it has been substantiated that:

 A device is considered connected to the university network when it is attached:

 A computer, workstation, server, mobile device, cellular telephone, or any other instrument capable of connecting to and interacting with the university network and other devices on the network.

 An individual, who owns, is the primary user of a device, or the individual or group to which responsibility has been delegated for the administration of a device.
 Examples: the person who exclusively uses a laptop, the person who oversees a device shared by others, or the IT professional charged with administering a publicly available device.